 Hint: You can copy/paste charts into documents and presentations by right-clicking a chart and choosing Copy image.

-Another case for sandboxes is comparison of states of the same table, but calculated using different parameter values.
-Since sandboxes survive reloads, you can run a project with one parameter (e.g. Year = 2015), send a snapshot of a table to a sandbox, then run the project with another parameter (e.g. Year = 2016) and compare new state of the table with the one stored in the sandbox.
+Another case for sandboxes is the comparison of states of the same table, but calculated using different parameter values.
+Since sandboxes survive reloads, you can run a project with one parameter (e.g. Year = 2015), send a snapshot of a table to a sandbox, then run the project with another parameter (e.g. Year = 2016) and compare the new state of the table with the one stored in the sandbox.